 “In the affairs of our souls, delays are dangerous; nothing is of more fatal consequence than men’s putting off their conversion from time to time.
 They will repent, and turn to God, but not yet; the matter is adjourned to some more convenient season, when such a business or affair is compassed, when they are so much older; and then convictions cool and wear off, good purposes prove to no purpose, and they are more hardened than ever in their evil way.
 Felix put off this matter to a more convenient season, but we do not find that this more ‘convenient season’ ever came …” (Matthew Henry).

 Like Felix, multitudes have been awakened to see their lost estate.
 But instead of repenting from their sins, they choose to ignore their troubled conscience and carry on with their sinful lifestyle.

 Beloved brethren, do we boast of tomorrow?
 To do so is folly because we do not know “what a day may bring forth”.
-Do we think that there is yet time, and we can live as we wish without thought of eternity?
+Do we think that there is yet time, and we can live as we wish without a thought of eternity?
 Let us not defer the vital issue of our soul to a more “convenient season”.
 We may not have another opportunity to respond to the Gospel and be saved.
-Let us not wait but turn to the Lord today: “ … To day if ye will hear his voice, Harden not your hearts, as in the provocation, in the day of temptation in the wilderness” (Heb.
-3: 7-8).
-For those who know the Lord, let us devote our lives to love and serve the Lord faithfully while He tarries.
+Let us not wait but turn to the Lord today: “ … To day if ye will hear his voice, Harden not your hearts, as in the provocation, in the day of temptation in the wilderness” (Heb 3: 7-8).
+For those of us who know the Lord, let us devote our lives to love and serve Him faithfully till He returns for us.